Arithraroy/JERVIS-VOICE-ASSISTANT-SYSTEM/README.md

 Run the JARVIS script: python jarvis.py

 ## 👤 Author
-Boktiar Ahmed Bappy Inspired by Tony Stark's JARVIS.
+Arithra roy Inspired by Tony Stark's JARVIS.

 ## 📜 License
 This project is open-source and free to use for learning purposes